raja-raavi/React-part3-LayingTheFoundation/README.md

 const heading = React.createElement("h1", {id: "heading"}, "Namaste React"); to create Elemet but if we have nested structres then it very difficult to make

-so Facebook developers think that this is the good way to create the Elements and they introduced the "JSX"
+so Facebook developers think that this is not the good way to create the Elements and they introduced the "JSX"

 Many of us think that JSX is a part of Recat - No, JSX is different and React is different